-In fact, we are advised by our members that as a direct result of the extraordinary pressure on their clients' businesses, a large number of their clients have actually requested cost reductions, as client revenues continue to decline month on month as a direct result of COVID-19.
-At this juncture, we know that numerous clients are reforecasting budgets to implement a fresh wave of cost reductions, which they will partly seek to pass onto our members.
+As a direct result of the extraordinary pressure on businesses in Ireland, a substantial number of our clients have requested cost reductions, as their revenues continue to decline month on month as a direct result of COVID-19.
+At this juncture, we know that many of our clients are reforecasting budgets to implement a fresh wave of cost reductions, which they will partly seek to pass OCS.